- home

 - To make the Cream Cheese Frosting, use an electric mixer to beat the cream cheese, butter and vanilla until very smooth.
 Gradually add the icing sugar, beating well after each addition and beat until well combined and very creamy.

 - To assemble the cake, first trim the tops of the cake layers if necessary (if the well you made in the mixture before baking was deep enough you won’t have to do this).
 Place one cooled cake layer, top side up on a cake stand or serving plate.
 Spread with ½ cup of the Cream Cheese Frosting and then sprinkle with about 1½ tablespoons of the Orange & Pistachio Praline.
 Continue to layer with the remaining cake layers, spreading each with ½ cup of frosting and sprinkling with about 1½ tablespoons of praline, and finishing with a cake layer, top side down.
 Spread a thick layer of frosting over the top of the cake, evening the surface with a large palette knife.
 Spread any remaining icing around the side of the cake to create a ‘naked’ look.
-Decorate with the Dried Pineapple Flowers and sprinkle with a little of the remaining praline.
+Decorate with the Dried Pineapple Flowers and sprinkle with a little of the remaining praline just before serving.

 Baker's Tips